adiblake/magnificent-aluminum-6941c/content/pages/index.md

     type: section_hero
     title: 'Hey, I''m Adi!
 Welcome to my portfolio.'
     content: >
-      I am an experienced self-taught freelance **Graphic & UX Designer** studying my Honours in Mechanical Engineering.
+      I am an experienced freelance **Graphic & UX Designer** studying my Honours in Mechanical Engineering.
 With nearly five years of experience working with local and overseas clients, I'd love to have a chat with you to see how I can bring your ideas to reality.
     actions:
       - label: Let's talk
         url: /contact